MehdiZiane/project_bibli/readme.txt

 branch UML
-this is here we gonna graphicaly show how the class are suppsoe to interact wich other
+this is here we gonna graphicaly show how the class are suppsoe to interact with other